PrathameshPawar119/lazygit/README.md

 ---

+### Challenges

+#### First time making extension, felt overpowered 🥹

-###There is a little problem with inserting fetched commands into terminal, it worked fine on windows but on linux it is making some error 😅, I will solve it asap as documentation from vscode dosent cover it.
+#### There is a little problem with inserting fetched commands into terminal, it worked fine on windows but on linux it is making some error 😅, I will solve it asap as documentation from vscode dosent cover it.